RakhithJK/spyder-ide-spyder-wiki/Beta-version-changelog.md

 #### Main Window

+* Add a dark theme for the entire interface.
 * Create a separate window when undocking all plugins.
 * Add translations for Simplified Chinese and German.